-(A) established in an insured bank;

-- (B) separate from other accounts of the provider or its designee; - (C) designated as a trust account or other account designated to indicate that the money in the account is not the money of the provider or its designee; and creditors of the individuals.

-(D) used to hold money of one or more individuals for disbursement to
+- (A) established in a bank in which deposit accounts are insured; - (B) separate from other accounts of the provider or its designee; - (C) designated as a trust account or other account designated to indicate that the money in the account is not the money of the provider or its designee; and - (D) used to hold money of one or more individuals for disbursement to creditors of the individuals.

-Legislative Note: In connection with paragraph (1), the state must decide whether to create a new administrative agency or charge an existing entity with enforcement of this Act.
+Legislative Note: In connection with paragraph (1), the state must decide whether to create a new administrative agency or charge an existing entity with enforcement of this act.
 If the latter, the state must decide which existing entity to select.
-Logical choices include the attorney general or other entity charged with consumer protection generally (under a little-FTC act, deceptive trade practices act, or similar statute) or the entity charged with regulation of consumer credit or financial institutions.
-It may be desirable to amend that entity's organic statute to refer specifically to this Act.
+Logical choices include the attorney general or other entity charged with consumer protection under a little-FTC act, deceptive trade practices act, or similar statute or the entity charged with regulation of consumer credit or financial institutions.
+It may be desirable to amend that entity's organic statute to refer specifically to this act.

-1. Paragraph (2) (affiliate): The term "affiliate" is used in six sections in the Act:

-- as a basis for exempting from the Act certain entities related to banks (section 3(c)(3)); - as a disclosure item in the application for registration (section 6(16) and (18)); - as a tool to ensure the independence of a provider's board of directors (section 9(d)); - as a limit on solicitation of payment on behalf of an individual (section 24); - as a limit on a provider's ability to engage in self-dealing (section 28(e); and - as a ground for suspension or revocation of registration if a person related to a provider refuses to cooperate with the administrator's investigation of the provider (section 34(b)(4)).
+- 1. Paragraph (2) (affiliate): The term "affiliate" is used in seven sections in the Act: - as a basis for exempting from the Act certain entities related to banks (section 3(c)(3)); - as a disclosure item in the application for registration (section 6(16) and (18)); - as a tool to ensure the independence of a provider's board of directors (section 9(d)); - as a limit on who may administer a deposit account containing an individual's money (section 22(b)); - as a limit on solicitation of payment on behalf of an individual (section 24); - as a limit on a provider's ability to engage in self-dealing (section 28(e); and - as a ground for suspension or revocation of registration if a person related to a provider refuses to cooperate with the administrator's investigation of the provider (section 34(b)(4)).